rancher/rancher-docs/shared-files/_glossary.md

 <dl>
     <dt>
-        Neuvector Prime <!--Neuvector also has a prime offering-->
+        Neuvector Prime
     </dt>
     <dd>
-        Placeholder
+        Placeholder - Note that this can be used stand-alone or in combination with Rancher Prime
     </dd>
     <dt>
         Node template